Learning Interpretable BEV Based VIO without Deep Neural Networks: Fully Differentiable and Interpretable Model for VIO

 \subsection{Differentiable Phase Correlation}

 Given two images $I^{bev}_{t-1}$ and $I^{bev}_{t}$ with pose transformations, a variation of the differentiable phase correlation \cite{chen2020deep} is utilized to estimate the the overall relative pose $\xi_{i}$ between $I^{bev}_{t-1}$ and $I^{bev}_{t}$.
-The rotation and scale is calculated by
+The rotation and scale are calculated by:

-where $\xi^{\theta,s}_{t}$ is the rotation and scale part of $\xi_{i}$ between $I^{bev}_{t-1}$ and $I^{bev}_{t}$, $\mathfrak{F}$ is the discrete Fourier Transform, $\mathfrak{L}$ is the log-polar transform, and $\mathfrak{C}$ is the phase correlation solver.
-Fourier Transformation $\mathfrak{F}$ transforms images into the Fourier frequency domain of which the magnitude has the property of translational insensitivity, therefore the rotation and scale are decoupled with displacements and are represented in the magnitude.
-Log-polar transformation $\mathfrak{L}$ transforms Cartesian coordinates into log-polar coordinates so that such rotation and scale in the magnitude of Fourier domain are remapped into displacement in the new coordinates, making it solvable with the afterward phase correlation solver.
-Phase correlation solver $\mathfrak{C}$ outputs a heatmap indicating the displacements of the two log-polar images, which eventually stands for the rotation $\theta_{t}$ and scale $s_{t}$ of the two input images $I^{bev}_{t-1}$ and $I^{bev}_{t}$.
+where $\xi^{\theta,s}_{t}$ is the rotation and scale part of $\xi_{i}$ between $I^{bev}_{t-1}$ and $I^{bev}_{t}$, $\mathfrak{F}$ is the discrete Fourier Transform, $\mathfrak{L}$ is the log-polar transform Log-Polar Transform), and $\mathfrak{C}$ is the phase correlation solver.
+Fourier Transformation $\mathfrak{F}$ transforms images into the Fourier frequency domain of which the magnitude has the property of translational insensitivity, therefore the rotation and scale are decoupled with displacements and are represented in the magnitude (Fig.~\ref{fig:phasecorr_demo} Magnitude of FFT).
+Log-polar transformation $\mathfrak{L}$ transforms Cartesian coordinates into log-polar coordinates so that such rotation and scale in the magnitude of Fourier domain are remapped into displacement in the new coordinates, making it solvable with the afterward phase correlation solver (Fig.~\ref{fig:phasecorr_demo}.
+Phase correlation solver $\mathfrak{C}$ outputs a heatmap indicating the displacements of the two log-polar images, which eventually stands for the rotation $\theta_{t}$ and scale $s_{t}$ of the two input images $I^{bev}_{t-1}$ and $I^{bev}_{t}$ (Fig.~\ref{fig:phasecorr_demo} Phase Correlation of Rotation).
+Since we assume that the height of the robot does not change drastically along the trajectory, the scale $s_{t}$ is fixed as 1.
 To make the solver differentiable, we use expectation $\mathop{\mathbb{E}}(\cdot)$ as the estimation of $\cdot$.